Blog traffic stuck at zero? Your brilliant ideas reach nobody. Empty analytics dashboards mock your efforts.

 - Add your Profile Details, like your name and a picture of yourself or your logo.

 - Explain what your brand or blog is about in the “About your profile” section. ✅Keep it short but sweet, using keywords that relate to your blogging niche.
-(More on this later.)

 3. Claiming Your Business Account website